Exxon to add two new directors in battle over company's future - Up News Info

 “This is a Board that continues to only be open to new directors that it approves, rather than trusting the shareholder vote,” Engine No. 1 said in a statement.

-“If Exxon Mobil’s Board is sincere in its desire to add more relevant experience, then it can wait to see what the outcome of this election is,” Engine No. 1’s statement continued.
+“If Exxon Mobil’s Board is sincere in its desire to add more relevant experience, then it can wait to see what the outcome of this election is,” it said.

 Exxon was still talking with shareholders ahead of the meeting and again rejected the idea of adding an Engine No. 1 candidate, spokesman Casey Norton said, arguing they “lack experience, expertise and knowledge.”